 There has historically been a shortage of assessment tools (and benchmark evidence) to evaluate the environmental impact of events.
-In response, the Cardiff research team integrated methods from economics with methods from geography and planning to assess both the environmental and economic impacts of events [3.1, 3.2, 3.3, 3.4].
-One of the two existing methodologies assessed was ENVIO (Environmental extended Input Output Analysis), traditionally used for examining the economic consequences of events, but more recently expanded to take account of environmental effects linked to event consumption.
-Research team members from the Business School contributed their expertise in using input-output tables as part of ENVIO, as a different means of exploring the environmental consequences of events.
-The second methodology assessed was EF (Ecological Footprint), used to assess resource use and measure its global environmental impact.
+In response, the Cardiff research team integrated existing methods from geography and environmental planning with economic approaches in order to assess both the environmental and economic impacts of events [3.1, 3.2, 3.3].
+Methods used included i) Environmental Input-Output Analysis (ENVIO), traditionally used to examine the economic consequences of events, but more recently expanded to take into account linked environmental effects; and ii) Ecological Footprint (EF), used to assess resource use and measure its environmental impact.
+Collins and Flynn had previously applied the EF at a sub-national level (the city of Cardiff) [3.4].